 On that note, almost all institutional funders (foundations and corporations) want to see that your artistic endeavor has a pre-existing base of support.
 Individual patrons are the lifeline of any creative project: they are the people who love what you’re doing enough to give to it with no expectations of a personal benefit.
 Those people can be hard to find but they are more than worth the effort.
 They are likely to already have an emotional connection to you and your work.
 If you take care of them, your individual supporters will be with you as your success ebbs and flows.
 Cultivating and stewarding individual donors is a great way to consistently sustain yourself and your art.

 Grants and Foundation Awards

 Grants from foundations are another common way to make contributed money as an artist.
 Grantmakers can reward the body-of-work for an individual artist or a specific project.
 Grantwriting is a skill that can be very lucrative for some artists.
 If your work connects with the mission of the funding organization, you can definitely make money using grants.
-A resource like the Foundation Center can help you research grants to see if your work is the right fit.
 Grant applications often require extensive documentation of your work, which can include:

 - Organizational Documents

 It’s important to review all of the requirements for a grant to make sure you and/or your project are the right fit.

 Corporate sponsorships are ideal if your project has a big audience, is large-scale in nature, and has highly-visible naming/marketing opportunities.
 Oftentimes, corporate sponsorships aren’t given with charitable intentions: they are cleverly disguised advertisements.
 Generally, corporations want to put their logo or name in front of as many people as possible.
 If your project isn’t playing to huge audiences, consider connecting with small or local businesses.
 Otherwise, corporate sponsorship may not be the best source for financing your work.

 Making Money as an Artist Takes Grace and Patience